Live Chat Software

 Causes of Hearing Damage

-Family history of hearing loss (genes make a big difference)
+Family history of hearing loss

 Types and Treatments of Hearing Loss

 Treatment of hearing loss depends upon the type of loss.
-There are four types of hearing loss:
+There are four main types of hearing loss:

 Conductive